 Leadership

 Geneva received her Bachelor of Athletic Training Education degree from New Mexico State University and her Doctorate of Physical Therapy from Washington University in St. Louis School of Medicine in St. Louis, Missouri.
-She is a Certified Athletic Trainer and has also received specialized training in the treatment of patients who have suffered a stroke or acquired brain injury.
 She is certified in Neuro-Integrative Functional Rehabilitation and Habilitation (Neuro-IFRAH).
-After practicing as a physical therapist for 3 years in humid Corpus Christi, Texas, she relocated to Tucson in 2015.
-She currently is an outpatient physical therapist at the Rehabilitation Institute of Tucson HealthSouth specializing in treating patients with stroke and orthopedic challenges.

-Jennifer received her Bachelor’s degree in Asian Studies from the University of Oregon and a Bachelor’s degree in Speech and Hearing Sciences from Portland State University.
-As a student clinician, she facilitated aphasia groups at Portland State and the University of Arizona Speech and Language Clinics.
-She has served as the events coordinator for the UA Sarver Heart Center since 2010.
-A favorite part of her job is making monthly reminder calls to members of the Green Valley Stroke Support Group, facilitated by Dr. Leslie Ritter.
-She has a passion to help facilitate a supportive community for stroke survivors and their caregivers.
+Jennifer received a Bachelor’s degree in Asian Studies from the University of Oregon and a Bachelor’s degree in Speech and Hearing Sciences from Portland State University.
+As a student clinician, she led aphasia groups at Portland State and the University of Arizona Speech and Language Clinics.
+As an events coordinator with the University of Arizona Sarver Heart Center, she provided administrative support for Dr. Leslie Ritter’s stroke prevention lectures and stroke support groups in Tucson and Green Valley, Arizona.
+Since her first experience as a counselor at a Stroke Camp in 2004, she has had a passion to help facilitate a supportive community for stroke survivors and their caregivers.
+She occasionally serves as a facilitator of the Stroke Resource Center monthly stroke support group.

 Diane Henrickson